rmind/stdc/c11memfences.md

     ...
     atomic_store_explicit(&published, 1, memory_order_relaxed);

-Note: while LLVM/clang gives compilation error, GCC 8.3 (latest version as of writing this text) with `-std=c17` options produces a valid code (this is because GCC inlines C11 atomics as its own GCC built-ins).
+Note: while LLVM/clang gives a compilation error, GCC 8.3 (latest version as of writing this text) with `-std=c17` option produces a valid code; this is because GCC inlines C11 atomics as its own GCC built-ins.

 Assuming the `<stdatomic.h>` inclusion, the correct code would be:

     atomic_uint published;
     ...
     atomic_store_explicit(&published, 1, memory_order_relaxed);
-    ...

 Type incompatibility stems from the C11 standard allowing the atomic types to be implemented within the abstract C machine in non-lock-free